ELITR/elitr-testset/README.md

 .WORK        ... should be a directory of parts that are not yet properly processed; to be removed when done .en.OS.mp3   ... a backup of the sound in lossy format, **if small enough** .en.OS.mp3.URL . the URL where to get the full file, if the file can't fit here; similarly for wav.URL etc.
+.en.OS.mp3.LINK . the path on the UFAL cluster where to get the full file, if the file can't fit here; similarly for wav.LINK etc.
-.en.OSt      ... original speech in language 'en', 't'ranscribed .en          ... if the document was never spoken, we can use simply .en to indicate it is in language 'en' .en.OStt     ... original speech in language 'en', 't'ranscribed and word-level 't'imestamped
+.mp4         ... backup of the original video, if small enough .aac         ... backup of the original video, if small enough .en.OSt      ... original speech in language 'en', 't'ranscribed .en          ... if the document was never spoken, we can use simply .en to indicate it is in language 'en' .en.OStt     ... original speech in language 'en', 't'ranscribed and word-level 't'imestamped